Bang's problem and symplectic invariants: Covering by symplectic cylinders

+is a convex symplectic cylinder ($n_i$ and $v_i$ produce a pair of symplectic canonical coordinates) of capacity $2w(P_i)$.

+Since $K$ is covered by the $P_i$, the product $K\times B^\circ$ is covered by the $P_i\times B^\circ$, and is therefore covered by the convex symplectic cylinders $Z_i$.
+It remains to apply Conjecture~\ref{conjecture:cylinders}. \end{proof}

-This theorem looks like the \emph{subadditivity} property of the Hofer--Zehnder capacity: The capacity of the union is at most the sum of capacities.
-We defer the more detailed discussion of possible subadditivity to Section~\ref{section:subadd}, where we show that in general it is not feasible to expect a subadditivity when we allow non-convex sets and give some other examples related to the question.
+Conjecture \ref{conjecture:cylinders} looks like a \emph{subadditivity property} of the Hofer--Zehnder capacity: The capacity of the union is at most the sum of capacities.
+In the next section we collect negative and positive evidence on the subadditivity property of symplectic capacities.